SaraNazeer27/MCP/README.md

 - Ensure your EMPI service exposes OpenAPI JSON (with springdoc-openapi: GET /v3/api-docs).
 - Auto-discovery: If the first attempt to fetch OpenAPI fails, the server will try common context-paths like /api and /csi-api/empi-api/api.
 When a working URL is found, it will use that context for subsequent API calls.
 - If your Swagger UI is at a URL like http://localhost:3008/api/swagger-ui/index.html, your OpenAPI JSON is likely at http://localhost:3008/api/v3/api-docs (context-path=/api).
 You can either set CONTEXT_PATH=/api or rely on auto-discovery.
-- Endpoints requiring authorization are not handled explicitly in this minimal setup; add reverse proxy or extend fast_mcp_server.py to inject headers if needed.
+- Endpoints requiring authorization or tenancy headers: This server now supports injecting required headers like x-group and x-hospital.
+Set DEFAULT_X_GROUP (or X_GROUP) and/or DEFAULT_X_HOSPITAL (or X_HOSPITAL) in env to provide defaults.
+You can also pass explicit headers in a tool call argument as either "x-group"/"x_group" or "x-hospital"/"x_hospital" to override the defaults for that call.